 The EEC recommends revisiting and revising the title of the BA programme, in a way that emphasizes a more specialist orientation.
 Suitable titles could involve BAcc Accountancy, or BA Professional Accountancy, inter alia.
 The 12 PC could consider providing specialist pathways to the programme, via the routes of electives offered in the last two year.
 For example, there could finance, banking, insurance, or sustainability pathways via the elective modules in the last two year.
-In that way, a graduate of the programme could emphasize in their career skills that they have graduated with a BA Accountancy, with Banking, etc. aims to meet the accreditation requirements for maximum exemptions from examinations of a number of prominent international professional accountancy bodies, such as the Institute of Chartered Accountants in England and Wales, the CPA Australia, the CPA Ireland, and others.
-The intended learning outcomes are consistent with the International Education Standards (IESs) • Finance Stream The Finance stream provides students with the knowledge to advise on risk management and strategy along with the traditional finance skills associated with accountancy.
-The qualification furnishes students with the financial management skills and knowledge that are needed to progress to senior boards level positions.
-The Philips College following the recommendations of the EEC, for the evaluation of the BA in Accounting and Finance programme and taking cognizance the specific needs of a modern economy like Cyprus, and putting the best use the human material of the College has taken immediate actions and was granted the approval of the Academic Committee of the College for the revising of the title BA in Accounting and Finance into BAcc (Hons) in Accountancy, with two streams that of: • Professional Accountancy • Finance Choose an item. •
+In that way, a graduate of the programme could emphasize in their career skills that they have graduated with a BA Accountancy, with finance, or Accountancy, with Banking, etc.

+Philips College following The recommendations of the EEC, for the evaluation of the BA in Accounting and Finance programme taking and cognizance the specific needs of a modern economy like Cyprus, and putting the best use the human material of the College has taken immediate actions and was granted the approval of the Academic Committee of the College for the revising of the title BA in Accounting and Finance into BAcc Accountancy, with two streams that of: